telerik/kendo-react/docs/knowledge-base/treelist-custom-date-filter.md

 We set the default operators through the [`initialFilter`]({% slug api_datatools_columnmenuprops %}#toc-initialfilter) property to match those of the filter we want to create, in this case greater than and equal to ("gte") and less than and equal to ("lte").

 {% meta id height:580 %}
+{% embed_file treelist/custom-columnmenu-date-filter/app.jsx preview %}
-{% embed_file treelist/custom-columnmenu-date-filter/main.jsx preview %}
+{% embed_file treelist/custom-columnmenu-date-filter/main.jsx %}
 {% embed_file treelist/custom-columnmenu-date-filter/dateColumnMenu.jsx %}
 {% embed_file shared/shared-treeListData.js %}
 {% endmeta %}